benbernard/RecordStream/README.md

 - fromdb

-    Produces records for a db table, or from a SELECT statment into a db.
+    Produces records for a db table, or from a SELECT statement into a db.

 - fromre